joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/overview-of-the-flash-globalization-package.md

 <div>

-The flash.globalization package doesn’t handle resource localization.
+The flash.globalization package doesn't handle resource localization.
 However you can use the flash.globalization locale ID as the key value for retrieving localized resources using other techniques.
 For example, you can localize application resources built with Flex using the ResourceManager and